 This is one of the earliest pieces of bar equipment, and is named because of its original use in the 1700s before the invention of straws, to keep the ice away from your mouth when drinking a Julep.

-The Julep strainer is the obvious choice for straining a stirred drink - it is fast and looks smart.
-Stirred drinks don't usually require any finer straining, though one exception is a Dirty Martini, which may contain olive sediment and must be fine-strained as well.
-The Julep strainer is used with a mixing glass only and never with a boston tin.
+The Julep strainer is the obvious choice for straining a stirred drink—it is fast and looks smart.
+Stirred drinks don't usually require any finer straining, though one exception is a Dirty Martini, which may contain olive sediment and must be fine strained as well.
+The Julep strainer is used with a mixing glass only and never with a Boston shaker.